aurorabulcock/COSC_1337/README.md

 # COSC_1337
-An archive of work I completed for my COSC 1337 class (Fall 2023)
+An archive of work I completed for my Object Oriented Paradigm (COSC 1337) class (Fall 2023).